xLightsSequencer/xLights/README.txt

    -- bug (gil)     Fix Pictures WrapX to wrap at model size instead of image size.
    -- enh (gil)     Make the transition smooth if you cancel a model Import.
 Fixes #647.
    -- enh (gil)     Enhance the Layout page by combining the Model Groups and Models.
-   -- enh (keithsw) Add model preview to face and state dialogs to make setting channel ranges easier -- bug (keithsw) Fix crash when importing fseq when creating a new sequence -- bug (keithsw) Fix oversize LCB export.
-Fixes #648 -- bug (keithsw) Fix display of tooltips on test tab to display models against channels.
+   -- enh (keith)   Add model preview to face and state dialogs to make setting channel ranges easier -- bug (keith)   Fix crash when importing fseq when creating a new sequence -- bug (keith)   Fix oversize LCB export.
+Fixes #648 -- bug (keith)   Fix display of tooltips on test tab to display models against channels.
-   -- enh (keithsw) Remove all but timing track option for piano effect -- bug (keithsw) Strip out video export for models that dont make sense or model groups.
+   -- enh (keith)   Remove all but timing track option for piano effect -- bug (keith)   Strip out video export for models that dont make sense or model groups.
 Fix colour handling for non RGB colour orders
-   -- enh (keithsw) Add simple way to add 7 segment labels to model state definition -- enh (keithsw) Add a view from rear option on custom model dialog to help you insert pixels correctly into your coro models Fix #646
+   -- enh (keith)   Add simple way to add 7 segment labels to model state definition -- enh (keith)   Add a view from rear option on custom model dialog to help you insert pixels correctly into your coro models Fix #646
-   -- bug (keithsw) Fix #u:ch format calc when non e131 controllers are present.
+   -- bug (keith)   Fix #u:ch format calc when non e131 controllers are present.
-   -- bug (keithsw) Fix accidentally disabled prompt for missing media file.
+   -- bug (keith)   Fix accidentally disabled prompt for missing media file.
-   -- enh (keithsw) Add state and submodel settings to xmodel files.
+   -- enh (keith)   Add state and submodel settings to xmodel files.
-   -- bug (keithsw) Fix channel count on models export when channels are not contiguous -- bug (keithsw) Trigger start channel recalculation if setup tab is changed ... this helps if you are using o:c or #u:c formats for start channel
+   -- bug (keith)   Fix channel count on models export when channels are not contiguous -- bug (keith)   Trigger start channel recalculation if setup tab is changed ... this helps if you are using o:c or #u:c formats for start channel
-   -- enh (keithsw) Add model wiring dialog for custom models ... shows you a reverse view of the model with the wiring.
+   -- enh (keith)   Add model wiring dialog for custom models ... shows you a reverse view of the model with the wiring.
 2016.45  Aug 09, 2016
-   -- bug (keithsw) Fix colour curve preset scanning.
+   -- bug (keith)   Fix colour curve preset scanning.
    -- bug (dkulp)   Prevent crash at startup if preview background image doesn't exist -- bug (gil)     Set selected effect when it gets selected by a cell selection.
 Fixes #623.
 2016.44  Aug 08, 2016
-   -- enh (keithsw) Add Import Notes to right click menu on timing tracks ... this will create a timing track containing notes from Polyphonic Transcription, MIDI, Audacity and Music XML files.
+   -- enh (keith)   Add Import Notes to right click menu on timing tracks ... this will create a timing track containing notes from Polyphonic Transcription, MIDI, Audacity and Music XML files.
 All sources other than 'Timing Track' will be removed from the piano effect in a future release.
-   -- enh (keithsw) Enhance autosave to be smarter and only save when it needs to -- enh (keithsw) Add metronome arbitrary fixed timing timing tracks -- enh (keithsw) Add color curves
+   -- enh (keith)   Enhance autosave to be smarter and only save when it needs to -- enh (keith)   Add metronome arbitrary fixed timing timing tracks -- enh (keith)   Add color curves
-   -- enh (keithsw) Add some built in color curves
+   -- enh (keith)   Add some built in color curves
-   -- enh (keithsw) Add Timing Event Jump effect to VU Meter -- enh (keithsw) Make fireworks follow the colour curve -- bug (keithsw) Fix crashes in music and piano effects -- enh (gil)     Add ability to import/export PolyLine models to .xmodel files.
+   -- enh (keith)   Add Timing Event Jump effect to VU Meter -- enh (keith)   Make fireworks follow the colour curve -- bug (keith)   Fix crashes in music and piano effects -- enh (gil)     Add ability to import/export PolyLine models to .xmodel files.
    -- enh (gil)     Add ability to PolyLine to create curved segments.
    -- enh (gil)     Shift+MouseWheel will now scroll grid right/left when in Waveform or Grid.
 Fixes #644.